 And if your hotkeys still won't work and you're about to go insane, try them in conjunction with the fn key.

 Swap Command and Control Keys

-You can have your command and control keys behave as on a Mac by swapping them.
-Create the file .Xmodmap (don't forget the dot) in your home directory with:
+You can have your command and control keys behave like a Mac's by swapping them.
+Open a text editor and enter the following text:

 remove Mod4 = Super_L

 remove Control = Control_L

 Once everything works, add the above xmodmap command to your autostart file (see Autostart on Login below).
 A couple of notes: This will only work in an X session.
 If you switch to a console, your keys will revert.
 Also, restarting the mouseemu daemon (like if you change mouseemu's settings) may break this until you rerun "xmodmap ~/.Xmodmap".